mack73/azure-alerts-to-teams/README.md

     1. Login to the Azure portal and locate the logic app
     2. Click on 'Logic app designer' on the left panel
     3. Click on 'Post a message' to expand the step
-    4. Select the 'Team' and 'Channel' from the dropdowns
+    4. Select the desired 'Team' and 'Channel' from the dropdowns
     5. Click 'Save' at the top.
 Repeat these steps for all 4 logic apps

     ![Logic App Designer in Azure Portal](https://github.com/mack73/azure-alerts-to-teams/blob/master/readme-images/logicapp-designer-screenshot1.png)